Our mission here on The Niche is primarily educational.

-Part of that mission involves fact-checking various medical claims about stem cells and other biologics like PRP and exosomes.
-Another part is battling science and medical hype.
+A major part of that mission involves fact-checking various medical claims about stem cells and other biologics like PRP and exosomes.
+Another part is battling scientific hype and medical hype.

 The Niche has a global audience and recently surpassed 10 million page views.
 It is widely considered the top blog about stem cells and regenerative medicine in the world.